-The family must also be provided the opportunity to refute evidence relied upon by the PHA, and to confront and cross-examine all witnesses on whose testimony or information the PHA relies.
+The family must also be provided the opportunity to refute evidence relied upon by COC, and to confront and cross-examine all witnesses on whose testimony or information COC relies.

 Representation and Interpretive Services

 The family is entitled to be represented by an attorney or other designee, at the family's expense, and to have such person make statements on the family's behalf.